MRColorR/vnc-browser/README.md

 # VNC-Browser
-A Lightweight Web Browsing Environment in Docker with VNC Access
+A Lightweight, ready to use, Web Browsing Environment in Docker with VNC Access

 **Leave a star ⭐ if you like this project 🙂 thank you.**